-Goulburn Valley residents have identified the issues that they most want to see addressed by political leaders during this year's federal election.By Fiona Broom
+Goulburn Valley residents have identified the issues that they most want to see addressed by political leaders during this year's federal election.FIONA BROOM February 1, 2013 4:20am

 Services for young people and migrants, public transport, roads and access to health care will be some of the issues the Goulburn Valley will focus on during this year’s federal election.